Activity 1 - Different types of food provide different amounts of energy.

 Activity 3 - Different amounts of energy are needed by the body for different activities.

 Recap that energy is provided by the food and drinks we consume.
-Ask the children why energy it is needed and how it is used.
+Ask the children why energy is needed and how it is used.
 Establish that we need energy to live and be active.

 Explain that the energy we use, through being active, is also measured in kilojoules (kJ).